open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_elli/README.md

 The middleware takes care of extracting the parent Span from the requests headers, both the [W3C](https://w3c.github.io/trace-context/) and [B3](https://github.com/openzipkin/b3-propagation) formats are supported.

-Because Elli has no router there is not a way to get a very descriptive Span name automatically.
+Because Elli has no router, there is no way to get a very descriptive Span name automatically.
 See the OpenTelemetry docs [Semantic conventions for HTTP spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-http.md#name) for why you don't want to set the Span name to the raw path of the request.
 Thus, the Span has the name `"HTTP {METHOD_NAME}"`.